MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formato

-Otto cifre senza spazi e delimitatori
+otto cifre senza spazi e delimitatori

 ### <a name="pattern"></a>Modello

-Otto cifre
+otto cifre

 ### <a name="checksum"></a>Checksum